hindu-comm/weblogs/manasataramgini/2012/03/2012-03-11_meanderings-in-the-vedanta-nastika-interface.md

 for the epic author) say that the adherents of nArAyaNa teach as follows. “*I create all things.
 I am the supreme one dwelling in all creatures.
 I create all things of the world, the living and the lifeless.
-Of all mountains I am the great Sumeru, the king of mountains.
+Of allmountains I am the great Sumeru, the king of mountains.
 Of all waters I am the great ocean.
 Of all medicines I am the grain.
 Of all muni-s I am the muni kapila.
 If a man offers to me with devotion water, leaves, flowers or fruit, then I dwell in him and he dwells in